 Step 2: Read Your Labels and Choose Cornstarch Over Talc

 Not all baby powder products cause harm.
 Cornstarch-based powder has no known links to cancer.
 This includes using baby powder with cornstarch in the genital area.
 And although Johnson & Johnson has come under fire in recent lawsuits, their products are not necessarily all harmful.
 Only Johnson & Johnson’s talc-based products are implicated in the studies concerning baby powder and cancer.
 While J&J sold its Shower to Shower line to Valeant in 2012, it still manufactures Johnson’s Baby Powder in talc and cornstarch varieties.
 Carefully read the label to verify whether you’re purchasing a talc-based product or one that uses cornstarch instead!

 Step 3: Understand Your Diagnosis

 While talcum powder has links mainly to ovarian cancer, other types are possible.
 If someone inhales talcum powder, it can lead to talcosis.
 This condition begins with a dry cough and chronic dyspnea (difficulty breathing).
 It can eventually progress to acute or chronic lung irritation.
 In some cases, it can develop into lung cancer.
-And while baby powder and cancer studies primarily focus on ovarian varieties, perineal talc use is also correlated with increased risk for cervical cancer.
+And while studies primarily focus on ovarian cancer, perineal talc use is also correlated with increased risk for cervical cancer.